ashtonpaul/rest-api-guidelines/RESTAPI.md

    - Have aliases for common queries e.g GET /employees/new_hires
 1. Use hyphens instead of underscores where necessary in the URI.
 Never use camel case because of case sensitivity.
 1. Always use lowercase letters for URI paths
-1. Update (e.g PUT) and create (e.g POST) should return the representation of the new resource
+1. Update (e.g PUT, PATCH) and create (e.g POST) should return the representation of the new resource
    - This prevents (if necessary) the API consumer to hit the API again for the updated resource
    - POST /api/v1/employees for creating a new employee should return a 201 response with
      * a representation of the new employee created
      * A [Location header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30) which points to the new URL of the resource
+1. For actions that don't require any response object like DELETE, return the appropriate code with an null response
+   - For DELETE /api/v1/employees/1 return 204 with response { data: null }
 1. If Rate Limiting is necessary, use HTTP code [429](https://tools.ietf.org/html/rfc6585#section-4) for rate limiting exceeded
    - Return the headers X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset (although non standard they seem to be a widely used combination)
    - Response should include details explaining the condition of the rate-limit